mounikaponugoti/Tracing-tools/mProfile/docs/run_mProfile.md

         Perform expensive sanity checks
 ```
 **Note:** When collecting the statistics without recording the traces (i.e. `-trace` is not set), there is no difference
-in results with default (binary traces), `-a` (ASCII format), `-d` (disassembly) flags.
+in results with default (binary traces), `-a` (ASCII format), and `-d` (disassembly) flags.
 Please notice that some of the flags
 `-c` and `-f` are useful only when tracing is on.

-mProfile tool flags allow users to specify the following:
+*mProfile* tool flags allow users to specify the following:
-*	Whether to record and write the traces to a file or not (default, does not collect traces);
+*	Whether to record and write the traces to a file or not (default, traces are not collected);
 *	Format of the output trace file (ASCII or binary, default is binary);
 *	Capture either control-flow, data-flow traces or both (default is control-flow);
 *	Captured traces can be piped to a selected general-purpose compressor (e.g., bzip2, pbzip2, gzip, ...);